1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: Difference = 210° → 14 hours.
 Tokyo is ahead → subtract 14 hours.

-97. If a ship sails westward across the IDL, it will:
+97. If a ship sails westward across the IDL, it will_____________.

 A) Gain one day in the calendar